Ballot Papers for the Legislative Assembly

 The length of each column is restricted to the number of vacancies in the electorate.
-Therefore, in the 5-member electorates, columns can include up to 5 candidates.
+Therefore, in our current 5-member electorates, columns can include up to 5 candidates.
 If a party nominates more than 5 candidates, that party's candidates would be split over 2 or more columns.
 The ungrouped column would be split into 2 or more columns if there were more than 5 ungrouped candidates.
-Similarly, in the 7-member electorate, columns can include up to 7 candidates.

 The order in which columns are printed on ballot papers is determined by a random draw conducted by the Electoral Commissioner.
 The "ungrouped" column (or columns) always appears on the right-hand side of the ballot paper.

-ACT Legislative Assembly ballot papers do not include a "ticket vote" option like Australian Senate ballot papers.
-Voters must show preferences for candidates.
+On ACT Legislative Assembly ballot papers voters must show preferences for candidates.
 The rules for casting a formal vote can be seen here.

 For those voters who use the electronic voting system, the columns of candidates on the electronic ballot paper are "wrapped" on the screen so that all candidates can be visible on the screen at all times.
 An example of an electronic voting ballot paper can be seen on our Electronic Voting Process page.

 Robson rotation of candidates' names on ballot papers

 The names in each column are listed using the "Robson rotation" method.

 Using this method, the names in each column of candidates are printed in different orders on consecutive ballot papers so that no candidate in a column has the advantage of appearing in the same position on every ballot paper.
 This means that political parties are not able to influence the voting outcome by asking for candidates to be listed in a particular order.
 Robson rotation allows voters to choose which candidates they want to represent them in an order of their own choosing, rather than an order chosen by a political party.